 What’s new in VMware vSphere 5.5

-In today’s VMworld keynote VMware announced general availability of vSphere 5.5 which introduces many new features and enhancements that further extend the core capabilities of the vSphere platform.
+In today’s VMworld keynote VMware announced general availability of VMware vSphere 5.5 which introduces many new features and enhancements that further extend the core capabilities of the vSphere platform.

 - Hot-pluggable SSDPCIe devices